 Woodlane High School is a strong special school with an Ofsted rating of 'Outstanding' in all categories.
-The school is heavily over-subscribed and highly regarded within the community.
+The school is heavily requested and highly regarded within the community.
 We have an extremely committed and skilled team who ensure the pupils are at the heart of everything we do!

 In May 2019 we received a glowing Section 5 full Ofsted inspection, here are just some of the selected highlights from our inspection: